Diabetes is a chronic disease that has no cure.

 being a member of a high-risk group (Aboriginal peoples, Hispanic, Asian or African descent)

-having a parent, brother or sister with diabetes
+having a parent, brother or sister with

 having given birth to a baby that weighed over 9 lbs at birth, or have had gestational diabetes